DeMonA1/E-learning_platform/README.md

 Add to the settings.py CHANNEL_LAYERS setting (RedisChannelLayer backend, host 127.0.0.1 and port 6379).
 Next, run the container
-    docker run -it <--rm> --name redis -p 6379:6379 redis
+    docker run -it <--rm> --name redis -p 6379:6379 redis In order to test chat, open browser another tab in private mode.